MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/rotate-azure-active-directory-certificates.md

 [!INCLUDE [sqlserver](../../includes/applies-to-version/sqlserver.md)]

-On Azure Arc-enabled SQL Server, Azure automatically rotates certificates for Active Directory.
+On Azure Arc-enabled SQL Server, Azure automatically rotates certificates for Azure Active Directory.
 This article explains how the automatic process works and identifies the process specifics for Windows and Linux operating systems.

-Certificate management depends on whether you manage your own certificates - *customer managed certificates*, or the service manages the certificates - *service managed certificates*.
+Certificate management depends on whether you manage your own certificates (*customer managed certificates*), or the service manages the certificates (*service managed certificates*).

 ## Prerequisite